If you landed here, you are probably getting ready to pack a hospital bag to get ready to have a baby—Congrats!

-When I was preparing for labor and delivery with Charlie, I did a lot of research as to what I should bring.
+When I was preparing for labor and delivery, I did a lot of research as to what I should bring.
 And it seemed everything focused heavily on the labor side of things.
-When it came to my delivery, however, my labor was luckily super quick and I didn’t break out anything I brought to help it go smoothly.
+In my experience, the hospital provided everything we needed for the delivery.
+And I was in too much pain to care about whether I brought a cute robe.

-But then I spent the next 3 days in the hospital, and boy were there some items I wish I had during that time!
+But after the delivery, we spent the next 3 days in the hospital, and boy were there some items I wish I had during that time!

 I’m sharing some of the lessons learned from my packing my hospital bag for my first birth and telling you exactly what I wish I had, what I could have left at home, and the must-have items that are making my list for next time!